Anne Bluethenthal and Anne Bluethenthal Dancers go to Russia for Intercultural Dance FestivalPosted on Aug 22 2012

 Celebrating 28 years of multi-cultural, feminist modern dance, Anne Bluethenthal and Dancers, continue to demonstrate their commitment to inspiring social change through the arts, and developing dance through engagement and collaboration with diverse communities to be showcased in both formal and informal settings.

-Archive, Creative Inquiry, News, Writing and Consciousness
+Archive, Creative Inquiry, MFA Programs, News, Writing and Consciousness